Vernier

 The 4 Bubbles Framework

-The 4 Bubbles is Randy Hanson's proprietary business diagnostic methodology.
+The 4 Bubbles is our team's proprietary business diagnostic methodology.
 Every construction business that's bleeding margin has a leak in one of four places.
 The framework identifies which one — and fixes them in the right order.

 The Four Bubbles